-In addition, you don’t have to demonstrate unmet financial need to qualify.
+In addition, you don’t have to demonstrate an unmet financial need to qualify.
 Instead, the amount you qualify for is calculated by subtracting any other financial aid you’ll receive from your cost of attendance.

-You’ll also be responsible for covering interest on your student loans, regardless of your enrollment status.
+You’ll also be responsible for covering interest on your federal student loans, regardless of your enrollment status.
 This means that even if loan payments are deferred, in forbearance or under a grace period, the interest will continue to accumulate and be added to the outstanding balance, or principal, of your student loan.

 What are the qualification criteria?

 To qualify for a subsidized or unsubsidized loan, you must meet the following criteria:

 - Be a U.S. citizen, permanent resident, or national

 - Be enrolled at least part-time in a qualifying school and be working towards a degree or certificate.
 (The school must also be a participant in the Direct Loan Program).